OSINTI4L/DuckyScript-Payloads/Payloads/Tunnel_Rat/README.md

 <a id="what-is-tunnel-jump"></a>
 ## 🐁 What is Tunnel Rat?
 Tunnel Rat is a [Hak5 Pineapple Pager](https://shop.hak5.org/products/pager) payload designed to allow an attacker remote access to a target `wpa2-psk` network via `SSH` reverse tunneling to a virtual private server (VPS) being used as a Command and Control (C2) server.
+This allows the attacker to access a root level reverse shell on the pager.
 The payload assumes that the target network credentials are *not* known and manages techniques to allow network handshake packet capture (PCAP) files to be grabbed for the attacker to crack; allowing the pager on the target network.
 The idea behind development of the payload is to allow a pager to be implanted in a target environment and left to be accessed remotely for network exploitation.

 <a id="payload-jump"></a>
 ## 🔄 Payload Workflow